xsuite/xfields/examples/beambeam_rigid_bunch/design.md

   established defaults in particles mode.
 Supplying any particles-only option explicitly in rigid-bunch mode raises an error; the mode-dependent contract is also documented in the public method.
-- Review the structure of the rigid-bunch solution object and make it homogeneous with the rest of the Xsuite API.
-In particular, review how beam results, physical slot labels, convergence information and bare/reference quantities are exposed.
+- [x] Make the rigid-bunch solution homogeneous with the rest of the Xsuite API. ``BeamBeamRigidBunchSolution`` extends the two-beam Twiss result with explicit convergence diagnostics.
+Its ``cw`` / ``acw`` members are ``MultiBunchTwiss`` containers with table-style scalar access and cached lookup by bunch name, physical slot and lattice element.
+Reference optics are ordinary Twiss results computed explicitly with beam-beam temporarily disabled, so the solution does not retain stale bare/reference metadata.

 ### LHC example cleanup